 Figure 2.
 Rule of Law in France and in Russia 2018.

+And in Russia, the authorities might open a trial against you after your dead, as the Magnitsky Affair showed.
 As is obvious from the graph above, human rights is hard currency in Russia.
 The non-transparency of government is of course strongly correlated with high corruption.
 The only subfactor where the situation in Russia is not light years worse than in France concerns Order and Security.
 This could be deemed as positive but the low constraints on government powers indicates that the regime uses its law enforcement powers to clamp down on critics.
 And anyone who criticises Russian in a way that the authorities perceive as an insult, may go to jail.

 …and have less free elections making it harder to elect another president or government than in France